 Outcome Measurement System, OMS National Children's Alliance's system for benchmarking outcomes for Children's Advocacy Centers to measure the success of both individual CACs and states as well as the efficacy of the CAC model overall.
 OMS is acceptable on second and subsequent references if explained on first reference.
 OMS measures CAC outcomes through a system of survey responses.
 At CACs participating in OMS, caregivers of children served by the CAC are asked to complete a satisfaction survey and to provide feedback at two time points: both at the initial visit (or within two weeks) and in follow-up approximately two months after the initial visit.
 Multidisciplinary team members are also asked to submit surveys twice a year, approximately six months apart.
-A new component surveying youth served by CACs will be included in 2021.
+Youth aged 10-17 who are served by CACs are surveyed after their forensic interview.